SovereignCloudStack/website/_i18n/en/_posts/blog/2022-09-28-gaia-x-hackathon-5.md

 We identified several challenges that are still open to discussion.

 * Jane Doe needs so sign in to have an entity on Keycloak Alpha and Keycloak Beta.
-How will rights and privileges then be mapped by Keycloak Alpha and Beta without knowing anything about Jane Doe (besides her company)?
+How will permissions and privileges then be mapped by Keycloak Alpha and Beta without knowing anything about Jane Doe (besides her company)?
 * CSP have to setup own Keycloaks that have to accept everything from the third party Keycloak provider.
 Will this find acceptance?
-* We need to tackle how permission rights for Jane Doe are maintained – especially across multiple CSP.
+* We need to tackle how permissions for Jane Doe are maintained – especially across multiple CSP.

 ## Thank you!